Interconnect FoxIDs with OpenID Connect

 authority.

-It is possible to select another up-party in the parallel track.
+It is possible to select another authentication method in the parallel environment.
 E.g.azure_ad

 with thehttps://localhost:44330/testcorp/dev2/foxids_oidcpkce(azure_ad)/